yext/edward/README.md

 ![Generate configuration](images/generate.gif)

-Edward can generate configuration for:
+Edward can generate configuration for projects using:

 * Go
 * Docker
 * ICBM

-Using a different language?
+* Procfiles

+Don't see your project described above?
 No problem!
 Edward can be manually configured for any service that can be built and started from the command line.

 ## Installation